 Maryland law allows victims to be compensated in either of two ways:

-If your vehicle is a total loss, which means the cost of repair approaches or exceeds 75 percent of the vehicle’s pre-loss fair market value, then the insurance company for the at-fault party will compensate you for the value of your vehicle.
+If your vehicle is a total loss, which means the cost of repair approaches or exceeds 75 percent of the vehicle’s pre-loss fair market value, then the insurance company for the at-fault party will compensate you for the value of your vehicle as it existed before the accident.
 This valuation is based upon many factors, including the condition it was in before the collision, the mileage, how it was optioned, etc.

-Why Hire an Attorney for Diminished Value Claim?
+Why Hire an Attorney for Diminished Value Reimbursement?

-CONTACT US FOR A FREE VALUE ESTIMATION AND CLAIM EVALUATION
+CONTACT US FOR A FREE DIMINISHED VALUE ESTIMATION AND CLAIM EVALUATION

-At Altmark, Rotter & Trock, LLP we estimate diminished value and fight insurance companies to get our clients compensation that is equal to the pre-accident value of their damaged cars.
+At Altmark, Rotter & Trock, LLP we estimate diminished value and rigorously pursue insurance companies like GEICO and Allstate to get our clients compensation that is equal to the pre-accident value of their damaged cars.
 If you or someone you know was involved in a car accident and wants to make a diminished value claim, please call us at (410) 783-9230; or E-mail us.
 We offer free consultations via phone or via appointment in our Baltimore office.